smaxand/smaxand.github.io/_pages/research.md

 ## Working papers and projects

-A panel SVAR for European climate policy
+A structural VAR for European climate policy

 Measuring and analyzing social sustainability
 *with F. Dorn*